JnsLns/ptb_experiment_template/README.md

 it can't hurt to take a look at them since they might be useful for your experiment as well.

 Note that there is also extensive documentation in the code files themselves.
+Also note that there's a working example experiment packaged with the code which uses the template code and should give a pretty good idea how to go about implementing your own experiment.

 ## Input to the experiment: Trial list and settings